Lampard Inquiry hears two weeks of evidence from bereaved families and friends

 Over the past two weeks, bereaved families and friends have given evidence to the Lampard Inquiry, which is investigating the deaths of inpatients on mental health wards in Essex between 2000 and 2023.

-From 2 to 16 February 2026, twelve bereaved families and friends took the stand to give evidence about the treatment of their loved ones whilst under the care of Essex Partnership University Trust (EPUT).
+From 2 to 16 February 2026, 12 bereaved families and friends gave evidence about the treatment of their loved ones whilst under the care of Essex Partnership University Trust (EPUT).

 In 2021, EPUT was prosecuted in relation to health and safety failings concerning ligature points, and fined £1,500,000.